How to Record a Standout Video Introduction: 6 handy tips to create the best first impression

 Employers hire people, not just skills.
 Letting your personality shine can be the difference between getting an interview or being overlooked.

-• Smile naturally - it instantly makes you more approachable
+• Smile naturally.
+It instantly makes you more approachable

 • Speak with energy and warmth to show genuine enthusiasm

-• Use open body language - no slouching or crossed arms
+• Use open body language.
+No slouching or crossed arms

 • Let your passion for sales come through naturally

-• Relax and be yourself - authenticity is valued over perfection
+• Relax and be yourself.
+Authenticity is valued over perfection

 When employers see confidence and energy, they see someone who can connect with customers.